SunCare : THE FACTS

 Adding another layer on top of an existing layer of sunscreen doubles the sun protection factor.

-TRUTH: This does not happen - two layers of an SPF 15 sunscreen remains an SPF 15 and does not become an SPF 30.
+TRUTH: This does not really happen - two layers of an SPF 15 sunscreen may remain an SPF 15 but does not become an SPF 30.
+They must be x2 absolutely perfect quantity/depth applications otherwise the Protection may be unstable and not workable.

 Sunscreen Myth 2: